akkaladevivineethkumar/Sale_Assist_Assignment/README.md

 - **CSS**: Cascading Style Sheets are used for styling the components and ensuring a visually appealing layout.

 ## Link to the Deployed Site on Netlify
 The project is deployed and hosted on Netlify.
-Can be access the live version of the application by clicking the following link: [TANN TRIM - Product Showcase](https://tanntrim1.netlify.app/)
+Can be access the live version of the application by clicking the following link: [TANN TRIM](https://tanntrim1.netlify.app/)

 ## Additional Information and Dependencies
 - **Mock API**: The project fetches product data from a mock API hosted on [https://my-json-server.typicode.com](https://my-json-server.typicode.com/akkaladevivineethkumar/tann_trim_api1).
 The API provides JSON data representing various products available in the catalog.